envisiondata/cordova-plugin-starprinter/README.md

 # Important

-If you change this plugin, next time you update any plugin your changes will be overwritten.
-You need to figure out how to disable auto updates.
+You should fork this repo, make your changes and link you project to your repo.